Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Information-Theoretic Approach to Generalization

 \chapter{Information-Theoretic Approach to Generalization}

 In the previous chapter, we introduced the generalization problem and hinted at an information-theoretic approach to addressing it.
 In this chapter, we expand upon this connection.
 We begin by providing a short introduction to information theory, and the flavor of results it provides.
-While we stress that this is an exceedingly brief overview of a vast area of study, our goal is to provide a glimpse of the field, which can serve to motivate and contextualize the coming results.
-After this, we motivate why information theory is a suitable starting point for studying generalization, before finishing the chapter by presenting and proving our first information-theoretic generalization bound.
+While this is only a brief overview of a vast area of study, our goal is to provide a glimpse of the field, which can serve to motivate and contextualize the coming results.
+After this, we clarify why information theory is a suitable starting point for studying generalization, before finishing the chapter by presenting and proving our first information-theoretic generalization bound.
 This serves as a warmup for the following chapters, since it allows us to introduce the general tools and concepts with a concrete, simple example.